Is It Heresy to Depart From the Bible?

 Since there are words of God beyond those found in the Bible, does the statement “To depart from the Bible is heresy” accord with the facts?
 In fact, the Bible is nothing more than a record of God’s previous two stages of work.
 Whether the Age of Law or the Age of Grace, it was many years after God completed His work that people wrote down the words He spoke and the work He did and compiled it all together into what we now know as the Bible.
 From this process of the Bible coming into existence, we can know that the Bible is merely a historical record of God’s past work—without God’s work there could be no Bible.
 This means that God does not speak or work according to the Bible and that He is not limited by the Bible; God speaks His words and performs His work according to His own plan and to the needs of mankind.
 We therefore cannot limit God’s work and words to the Bible, nor can we use the Bible to delimit God, much less claim that any departing from the Bible is heresy, for God has the right to depart from the Bible to speak and work.
 We will be clearer on this issue once we have read a passage of God’s words.

 Almighty God says, “During the time of Jesus, Jesus led the Jews and all those who followed Him according to the Holy Spirit’s work in Him at the time.
 He did not take the Bible as the basis of what He did, but spoke according to His work; He paid no heed to what the Bible said, nor did He search in the Bible for a path to lead His followers.
 Right from when He began to work, He spread the way of repentance—a word of which there was absolutely no mention in the prophecies of the Old Testament.
 Not only did He not act according to the Bible, but He also led a new path, and did new work.
 Never did He refer to the Bible when He preached.
 During the Age of Law, no one had ever been able to perform His miracles of healing the sick and casting out demons.
 So, too, were His work, His teachings, and the authority and power of His words beyond any man in the Age of Law.
 Jesus simply did His newer work, and even though many people condemned Him using the Bible—and even used the Old Testament to crucify Him—His work surpassed the Old Testament; if this were not so, why did people nail Him to the cross?
 Was it not because it said nothing in the Old Testament of His teaching, and His ability to heal the sick and cast out demons? … To people, it appeared as if His work had no basis, and there was much of it that was at odds with the records of the Old Testament.
 Was this not man’s error?
 Does doctrine need to be applied to the work of God?
 And must God work according to the foretelling of prophets?
 After all, which is greater: God or the Bible?
 Why must God work according to the Bible?
 Could it be that God has no right to exceed the Bible?
 Can God not depart from the Bible and do other work?
 Why did Jesus and His disciples not keep the Sabbath?
-If He were to keep the Sabbath and practice according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
+If He were to practice in light of the Sabbath and according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
 Is this not all absent from the commandments of the Old Testament?
 If Jesus honored the Old Testament, why did He break with these doctrines?
-You should know which came first, God or the Bible!
-Being the Lord of the Sabbath, could He not also be the Lord of the Bible?”
+You should know which came first, God or the Bible!”

 We understand from this passage that God is always new and never old, and that God’s work to save mankind moves ever onward and is never repeated.
 God begins new ages and performs newer work in order to bring newer paths to people and to bestow higher truths on people, so that they might attain God’s greater salvation.
 Not only is every stage of God’s words and work, therefore, not based on the Bible, but on the contrary, God goes beyond the Bible to speak new words and perform new work.
 Take the Lord Jesus’ words and work, for example, which totally went beyond the Old Testament.
 The Old Testament required that people’s worship of Jehovah God must be performed in the temple, but the Lord Jesus not only did not enter the temple, but He also led His disciples to every city and every village to preach and work; He preached the way of repentance, and taught people to worship God in spirit and in truth, and to not be confined to formalities.
 The Old Testament required that people observe the Sabbath day, but the Lord Jesus took His disciples out to work and preach on the Sabbath, and the disciples plucked ears of corn to eat.
 The Old Testament required that people treat their enemies with an eye for an eye, a tooth for a tooth, but the Lord Jesus asked people to love their enemies, to turn the other cheek, and to forgive others seventy times seven times….
 We can therefore say that the Lord Jesus’ words and work went beyond the Old Testament.
 If we say that to depart from the Bible is heresy, would we not then be defining the Lord Jesus’ work as heresy?